StarCom21

 StarCom21 is a statewide public safety trunked radio system in Illinois.
 Owned and operated by Motorola Solutions, the State of Illinois is a major partner in the system.
-It is used by all Illinois State Police posts as well as the Illinois State Toll Highway Authority (ISTHA) Maintenance and Police divisions.
+It is used by all Illinois State Police posts and the Illinois State Toll Highway Authority (ISTHA) Maintenance and Police divisions.

 Users

 Any public safety agency in the State of Illinois may apply to use the system.
 Most agencies would pay $53.00 per radio per month to operate on the system in addition to the cost of the radios.
 Those agencies with resources to share for the system, such as licensed radio channels or desirable tower space, may negotiate different costs with Motorola.

-Various grants and funding sources have allowed StarCom21 radios to be installed at many locations and provided to many agencies for mutual aid purposes.
-These include radios offered to every police, fire, rescue and EMA agency in the State, hospitals, central dispatch centers, State and other colleges and universities and others.
+Various grants and funding sources have allowed StarCom21 radios to be installed at many locations and provided to agencies for mutual aid purposes.
+These include radios offered to every police, fire, rescue, and EMA agency in the State, hospitals, central dispatch centers, and State and other colleges and universities.

-StarCom21 Customer Users (those who pay a fee to use Motorola owned infrastructure) include the Illinois State Police (21 posts) as well as other state agencies and:
+StarCom21 Customer Users (those who pay a fee to use Motorola-owned infrastructure) include the Illinois State Police (21 posts) as well as other state agencies and: